 Candidates' travel must comply with the College's Travel Expense Policy.
 Travel arrangements should be made as far in advance as possible in order to get the best fares.
 Reimbursement for travel is for economy airfare or unreserved coach rail fare.
 If a candidate is combining the visit to Bryn Mawr with other travel, personal or professional, the candidate should pay the extra fare and submit receipts for reimbursement of Bryn Mawr's share to the search committee chair, who will forward it to the Provost's Office.

 During the campus visit, the candidate should meet with all members of the search committee, including the Committee on Appointments and the Faculty Diversity representatives, as well as meet with the Provost and the appropriate deans.
 All Arts and Sciences candidates meet with the Undergraduate Dean.
-Candidates for positions in Arts and Sciences departments with graduate programs also meet with the Graduate Dean.
+Candidates for positions in Arts and Sciences departments with graduate programs also meet with the Dean of Graduate Studies.
 Copies of the candidate's curriculum vitae, letter of application, letters of recommendation, and a schedule of the candidate's visit should be sent to these administrators prior to the visit.